There are famous examples in history where the wrong message has damaged a product, or risked damaging it. I will mention just three:

 Do you have milk?

-In the 1960s, Pepsi created a slogan that was a big hit in the US: ‘Cheer up with the Pepsi Generation’.
+In the 1960s, Pepsi created a slogan that was a big hit in the US: ‘Come alive with the Pepsi Generation’.

 When the ad reached China, the slogan was quickly translated, but without verifying that the literal translation had the same meaning as the original message.